GeorgeAlehandro/TpGit/TP7/README.md

 ## Requirements
 To run this test, python3 is needed to be installed along with the packages mentioned inside including _mysql.connector_.
 MySQL and phpmyadmin configurations should be done in the local machine.
+A databased named 'tp7' must be created inside localhost/phpmyadmin before running the script.
 All the files should be in the same directory.